 Malibu, CA 90265

 Just a few miles beyond Leo Carrillo, Point Mugu is another great spot for a first tent camping experience.
 Easy to get to, easy to enjoy.
 There are two campgrounds here: Thornhill Broome is directly on the beach and offers outside showers and chemical toilets The beach is rocky, and the wind can be chilly, but you can't camp closer to the waves.
 Big Sycamore Canyon (also called Sycamore Canyon) is on the inland side of PCH and offers a more mountainous retreat, with a short hike back to the beach.
 There is lots of shade at Sycamore (unlike Thornhill Broome), and easy access to miles of hiking trails.
 Sycamore Cove beach is accessed via a trail that goes under PCH, and the route may be flooded during high tide.
 The surf here can be a bit rough, but this is balanced by barbecues and picnic tables on the beach.
 Driving to the beach is also an option; a parking pass from any campground in Point Mugu is good at the Sycamore Cove beach lot.
+Do be aware that due to recent storms, the southeastern turnaround at Thornhill Broome may not accommodate larger RVs, so plan accordingly.
 Wood is generally available for purchase at the ranger booth.

 56570 Highway 74, Box 4